After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 Tick thecheckbox to mark the printer for internal use only.
 This will disable access to the Proxy Printer from the User Web App, but the printer can still be used for internal print work flow scenarios.

-The PPD Extension File is optional and refers
+The optional PPD Extension File can be

-.ppde text file with extensions to the
+.ppde text files with

-options to IPP attributes.
+vendor specific PPD options to IPP attributes.
 See Appendix K, PPD Extensions.

 This option can not be selected for PaperCut managed printers (a warning message is displayed).